subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 Figure 3: Image generation using EBMs

 The above figure gives a high level overview of how EBMs can be used to generate images.
-In this case the nodes in the EBM correspond to pixels in the image.
+Note that the nodes in the EBM correspond to pixels in the image.
-Given a training data distribution consisting of a bunch of images, we will assume that the pixels in an image follow a Boltzmann distribution
+Given training data consisting of a bunch of images, we will assume that the pixels in an image follow a Boltzmann distribution
 $p(x_1,...,x_N)={e^{-E(x_1,...,x_N)}\over{Z}}$ for some unknown energy function $E(x_1,...,x_N)$.

 The right hand side of the figure shows an EBM model with energy function $E_W(x_1,...,x_N)$, with corresponding Boltzmann distribution $p_W(x_1,...,x_N)={e^{-E(_Wx_1,...,x_N)}\over{Z_W}}$.
 We can consider that the nodes in the EBM model are interacting with each other, which results in the interaction energy $E_W(x_1,...,x_N)$, and ultimately the interactions settle down to an equilibrium in which the distributon of the pixels is given by the Boltzmann distribution.
 Thus the equilibrium state, which is that of lowest energy, also corresponds to states that result in images that look like those from the training dataset.
-During inference sample images are generated by starting from a random state $(x_1,...,x_N)$ (which look like noise), and then using the sampling process to find the configuration that has the minimum energy.
+During inference, sample images are generated by starting from a random state $(x_1,...,x_N)$ (which look like noise), and then using the sampling process to find the configuration that has the minimum energy.
 The model is considered to be trained if these sample images are similar to those in the training dataset.
 Sampling essentially results in finding a local minima of the energy function $E_W$, and its trajectory can be considered to similar to that of a particle moving in a force field with energy $E_W$.

-Later in this article ee will describe two ways by which the EBM model can trained:
+Later in this article we will describe two ways by which the EBM model can be trained:

 - The maximum likelihood (MLE) algorithm chooses the parameters $W$ such that $p(x_1,...,x_N)\approx p_W(x_1,...,x_N)$ and this is basically the algorithm that Hinton used to train the Boltzmann machine.
 The modern more powerful version of the MLE algorithm that will be described in this article is called [Diffusion Recovery Likelihood](https://arxiv.org/abs/2012.08125) or DRL algorithm.